jeremymaya/herokufy-dotnet/README.md

 * Azure SQL Database => Heroku Postgres
 * Azure Blob Storage (images) => Google Photos

+For a more complicated case scenario, please check out [Herokufy More repository](https://github.com/jeremymaya/herokufy-more) that showcases a deployment scenario with two databases and multiple variables.

 ---

 ## Hosting an ASP.NET application on Heroku